assistify/sample-git-secrets/README.md

 - List your configured allowed patterns in .gitallowed at repository's root directory
 - Use --no-verify if this is a one-time false positive
 ```

+## With this solution it is possible to ensure that
+- you cannot commit if git-secrets is not installed,
+- git-secrets is automatically activated after building the project,
+- the patterns for AWS secrets are added and recognized by default, and
+- the patterns can easily be extended by editing the file file

 ## What git secrets is about